erajasekar/cs-workshop/PITCHME.md

 <p class="fragment">Computers are really **stupid**.
 But it is very *fast*. </p>
 <p class="fragment">Humans are **smart**, but *slow*. </p>
+<p class="fragment">Computers can tirelessly do repetitive tasks while humans will get exhausted . </p>

 +++
 @title[Binary Introduction]